zarr-developers/zarr-specs/docs/codecs.rst

 blocksize:
     An integer giving the size in bytes of blocks into which a buffer is divided before compression.
+A value of 0 indicates that an automatic size will be used.

 For example, the array metadata document below specifies that the compressor is the Blosc codec configured with a compression level of